leahshizuru/bioinformatic_notebook/2022-AUGUST-Aphanipathes_sp._annotation.md

 5. Download relevant *Apahnipathes* material from GenBank; place these files into the "Reference Features" subfolder labeled "antipatharians".
 6. In Geneious Prime: "Find Repeats".
 No repeats were found, further suggesting this is a partial mitochondrial genome.
 7. Create two iterations: one will contain Mitos2 dictated annotations and the other will be results of annotations that were transferred from library.
-8. Submit .fasta file to Mitos2 (job settings: RefSeq 89 Metazoa, Genetic code: 4 Mold). (iteration 1)
+8. Submit .fasta file to Mitos2 (job settings: RefSeq 89 Metazoa, Genetic code: 4 Mold).
-9. Transfer annotations from database.(iteration 2).
+9. Transfer annotations from database.
 Annotations revealed an alignment in the reverse direction.
 Created a reverse compliment.
 10. Annotations didn't appear to transfer well (low similarity 90%).
 Opted to explore mapping trimmed reads to reference genome.
 11. scp "trimmed_reads" for 130, input 130.F.fq.gz and 130.R.fq.gz into Geneious separately, paired them and then mapped these reads to MZ157399.
 (See Figure 1)
 12. A consensus sequence of 20, 395 bp was generated.